THEORIES OF TRUTH

-Do various manifestations of religious faith entail certainty?
+To what extent do various manifestations of religious faith around the world entail certainty?

 In responding to these questions a dichotomy should emerge between analytical knowledge (mostly math and deductive logic) and synthetic knowledge (just about everything else).
 The price paid for the certainty inherent in logic and mathematics is the disjoint between their self-contained, abstract worlds and the inherent uncertainty and messiness of the real world.
 On the abstract plain of logical syllogism and pure mathematics, we find certain truth that refers only to itself.